OUR PROMISE TO YOU

-To do our very BEST to describe any visual cufflink flaws and/or imperfections
+To do my very BEST to describe any visual cufflink flaws and/or imperfections

 To show a minimal of 3 photographic views of the cufflink: the front, the back and a close-up